2022 Summer Meals Information-

 Free and Reduced Priced Meals

-Applying for Free & Reduced Meals in 2020-21 is still needed.
-An approved Free or Reduced Priced Meals decision in 2020-21 enables the student to continue the approval for the first 30 school days of the next school year.
-The USDA's Universal Free Meals is set to expire on June 30, 2021.
-If we do not have an approved application for your family on file for school year 2020-21, your student will be required to pay the cost of their meal from day one for school year 2021-22.
+Applying for Free & Reduced Meals in 2021-22 is still needed.
+There are several District and External Benefits that you may qualify for by filling out a 2021-22 Free and Reduced lunch application.
+An approved Free or Reduced Priced Meals decision in 2021-22 enables the student to continue the approval for the first 30 school days of the next school year.
+The USDA's Universal Free Meals is set to expire on June 30, 2022.
 Please apply today.

 A new Free & Reduced Priced Meals Application is required each year.
-Please click on the link below to apply.
+To begin the application process, click on the link below.
+Once you have agreed to the terms and conditions, select OH for Ohio and then choose Crestview Local Schools - Richland.

 Paper applications are available in each building office or from the Food Service Office located in the Board of Education Office.
-You can also click HERE to download the 2020-2021 application.
+You can also click HERE to download and print the 2021-2022 application.

 Crestview is now partnering with K12 Payment Center for our online payment system.
 This allows payments for lunch money, athletic fees, and school fees.
 K12 allows parents to set up recurring lunch money payments, enable low balance notifications, and have the ability to transfer funds between their own students.
 A history of student meal purchases is also available to view.
 You will need your child(s) 6 digit student number to get registered.
 This number is available on Final Forms, or you may request it by calling the school office.
 To get registered for a FREE account at K12 Payment Center - click sign up, select Ohio, look for Crestview Local Schools - Richland, and follow the prompts.